Lucky for Life

-Lucky for Life (LFL) is a lottery drawing game, which, as of June 28, 2021, is available in 22 states and the District of Columbia.
-LFL, which began in 2009 in Connecticut as Lucky-4-Life, became a New England–wide game three years later, and added eleven lotteries during 2015.
-LFL's slogan is "The Game of a Lifetime".
-Drawings are performed by the Multi-State Lottery Association (MUSL) using a digital drawing system to pick the numbers.
-LFL is drawn nightly 7 days a week at approximately 10:30 p.m.
+Lucky for Life (LFL) was a lottery drawing game.
+As of June 28, 2021, it was available in 22 states and the District of Columbia.
+LFL, which began in 2009 in Connecticut as Lucky-4-Life, became a New England–wide game three years later.
+Another 11 lotteries joined FLF in 2015.
+LFL's slogan was "The Game of a Lifetime".
+Drawings were performed by the Multi-State Lottery Association (MUSL) using a digital drawing system to pick the numbers.
+LFL was drawings were held nightly at approximately 10:30 p.m.
 Eastern Time.

-LFL was modified on September 17, 2013, adding a second "lifetime" prize tier and a cash option for either annuity tier; it was modified again in January 2015 to its current format.
-Each LFL play costs $2.
+LFL was modified on September 17, 2013, adding a second "lifetime" prize tier and a cash option for either annuity tier; it was modified again in January 2015 to its final format.
+Each LFL play cost $2.

-The District of Columbia joined LFL (the first member added without changing the game's double matrix) on February 15, 2015, Montana on January 29, 2015, Kentucky on March 22, 2015, Ohio on November 15, 2015, Iowa on January 24, 2016, North Carolina on February 7, 2016, North Dakota on February 26, 2016, Colorado on July 17, 2016, Kansas on November 15, 2016, Wyoming on December 4, 2016, South Dakota on June 4, 2017, Nebraska on August 20, 2017, and Oklahoma on February 25, 2018.
-This gave LFL 23 members.
+In 2015, Montana joined on January 29, followed by the District of Columbia on February 15 (the first member added without changing the game's double matrix).
+Kentucky joined on March 22, and Ohio on November 15.
+In 2016, Iowa joined on January 24, North Carolina on February 7, North Dakota on February 26, Colorado on July 17, Kansas on November 15, andWyoming on December 4.
+In 2017, South Dakota joined on June 4, and Nebraska on August 20.
+In 2018, Oklahoma joined on February 25.
+These additions gave LFL 23 members.

-As of June 28, 2021, Missouri, South Carolina, and Minnesota have dropped out of LFL, with Missouri switching to the Multi State Cash4Life game.
+As of June 28, 2021, Missouri, South Carolina, and Minnesota had withdrawn from LFL, with Missouri switching to the Multi State Cash4Life game.

+In October 2025, the MUSL announced it would replace both Cash4Life and Lucky for Life with a new lifetime-prize game, Millionaire for Life, in early 2026.
+The drawdown for Lucky for Life, or the elimination of available multi-draws, commenced on January 24, 2026.
+The final drawing was held on February 21, 2026.
+The fixed-jackpot Millionaire for Life, which offers a $1 million annuity option (paid out over a guaranteed minimum of 20 years), replaced LFL and Cash4Life in 30 of the successor game's initial 31 jurisdictions on February 22.
+Delaware was the only Lucky for Life jurisdiction that elected not to transition to Millionaire for Life upon launch.
+It was also one of four jurisdictions offering either predecessor.
+The other three were Cash4Life participants.